SAFE: Machine Unlearning With Shard Graphs: Experiments

 \paragraph{Datasets.} We evaluate on the following vision classification datasets, covering fine-grained classification tasks and domain shifts with respect to the ImageNet pretraining: CUB-200 \cite{WahCUB_200_2011}, MIT-67 \cite{mit67recognizing}, Caltech-256 \cite{griffin_holub_perona_2022}, CIFAR-100 \cite{Krizhevsky09learningmultiple}, Describable Textures (DTD) \cite{cimpoi14describing}, Stanford Cars \cite{KrauseStarkDengFei-Fei_3DRR2013}, and Stanford Dogs \cite{KhoslaYaoJayadevaprakashFeiFei_FGVC2011}.

 \textbf{Baselines.} We compare our method against two main classes of methods for forgetting: Prototypes (motivated by ARCANE\footnote{In \cite{arcane} they work with smaller models (e.g. ResNet-18 with 11M params.) and train a separate embedding for each class, whereas we take the embeddings of a fixed large pretrained transformer (305M params.).} \cite{arcane}) uses a prototype based classifier (\cref{sec:proto}), which allows constant time forgetting but which cannot be trained to improve accuracy, SISA \cite{sisa} performs forgetting by training an ensemble of models on shards created by sampling uniformly at random.
-This corresponds to using $n_f=1$ when defining the bipartite graph (\cref{sec:bilevel-sharding}).
+This corresponds to using $n_f=1$ when structuring the bilevel sharding (\cref{sec:bilevel-sharding}).
 Like in \name, increasing the number $n$ of shards leads to lower forgetting time but also lower accuracy.
-We re-implement SISA using the same architecture and training scheme as SAFE for a direct comparison. \cite{sisa} uses further slicing of each shard (through intermittent model checkpoints) to further speed-up re-training complementarily. slicing can be similarly incorporated in SAFE, but we isolate slicing from our analysis as it can be applied in the same way for both approaches (with increased storage costs).
+We re-implement SISA using the same architecture and training scheme as SAFE for a direct comparison. \cite{sisa} uses further slicing of each shard (through intermittent model checkpoints) to further speed-up re-training complementarily.
+Slicing can be similarly incorporated in SAFE, but we isolate slicing from our analysis as it is an orthogonal and complementary approach that can be applied in each method (with increased storage costs).

 \paragraph{Comparison of \name with baselines.} In \cref{fig:shard_synergy} we plot the average trade-off between accuracy and forgetting time for \name and other methods from the literature (SISA \cite{sisa} and Prototypes \cite{arcane}) across the datasets in \cref{tab:safe_vs_other_unlearning} for various target forgetting times.
 We see that \name performs uniformly better than SISA and Prototypes for all forgetting budgets.
-Thanks to the ability to train, it outperforms Prototypes for higher forgetting time budgets, while it significantly outperform SISA in the low-forgetting-time regime (high-sharding) due to the regularization effect of the prototypes, and the better use of synergistic information.
+Thanks to the ability to train, it outperforms Prototypes for higher forgetting time budgets, while it significantly outperform SISA in the low-forgetting-time regime (high-sharding) due to better use of synergistic information.